xrdocs/programmability/_tutorials/radkit-tips-and-tricks.md

 ## Combining with Genie parsers

-From Radkit 1.9.0, you can combine with Genie parsers.
+From RADKit 1.9.0, you can combine with Genie parsers.
 It's only available with the pip install, not with the installer.

 ```python
 import radkit_genie as rkg